rust-embedded/embedonomicon/src/asm.md

 So far we have managed to boot the device and handle interrupts without a single line of assembly.
 That's quite a feat!
 But depending on the architecture you are targeting you may need some assembly to get to this point.
-There are also some operations like context switching, etc., that require assembly.
+There are also some operations, for example context switching, that require assembly.

 The problem is that both *inline* assembly (`asm!`) and *free form* assembly (`global_asm!`) are unstable, and there's no estimate for when they'll be